adobe-research/svgObjectModelGenerator/README.md

 ## Running the tests

 The tests rely on mocha and chai, so make sure you have run `npm install` in your repository.
-Then, to run the tests, all you have to do is run `npm test`.
+Then, to run the tests, all you have to do is run `grunt test`.

 ## Debugging the tests